SFarbolin/quartz/content/wishlist.md

 description: Literally just stuff I want
 tags:
 ---
+Apparently I'm hard to shop for, so here's a bunch of stuff I want.
 # General
 - Old brass instruments of pretty much any kind.
 	- I am specifically on the lookout for a small humidity gauge, like one from a humidor, to use for a Kintsugi Muro (curing box).
 Most of the ones I find for sale are brass colored plastic, which would work, but real brass and glass would be ideal.